FilipKmn/filipkmn.github.io/_posts/2016-02-01-marketing-channel-analysis-tool.markdown

 Back to data.
 Data is gathered by experimenting, just like in a lab.
 Experimenting on a steady basis and keeping track of data gives a set more reliable results in the long run.
 Gaining learnings on customer behaviour and consequentially making data-informed decisions gets easier as you develop your system/s  (it's actually fun to do).

-##Getting to the point — making the channel analysis spreadsheet
+##Making the channel analysis spreadsheet

 Track everything... well, maybe not.
 Be selective on what you track.
 Depending on the stage your business/startup is at you should track only the data that is relative.